-I am Chao Song.
-I am a Ph.D. student at Odum School of Ecology with Ford Ballantyne and a Master student in the Department of Statistics with Daniel Hall at the University of Georgia.
-Previously, I got a Master degree in Ecology and Evolutionary Biology with Ford Ballantyne at the University of Kansas.
+My name is Chao Song.
+I am currently a postdoctoral researcher with James Bence in the Department of Fisheries and Wildlife at Michigan State University.
+Previously, I obtained a PhD in Ecology from Odum School of Ecology with Ford Ballantyne and a Master in statistics from the Department of Statistics with Daniel Hall at the University of Georgia.
+Before coming to University of Georgia, I got a Master degree in Ecology and Evolutionary Biology with Ford Ballantyne at the University of Kansas.
 I obtained my Bachelor degree in Ecology with Jin-sheng He and a double Bachelor degree in Economics from Peking University, China.

-My research focuses on ecosystem ecology.
+My current research focuses on meta-analysis in ecology.
+I am also broadly interested in different aspects of ecosystem ecology.
 I am particularly interested in carbon cycles in various ecosystems.
 I have studied carbon cycles in grasslands, soils, lakes, and streams.
 I also have a keen interest in statistics and its application to ecological problems.
 I employ both theoretical and experimental approaches in my research.
-You can find my CV here and a list of publications in my Google Scholar profile.
+You can find my CV here and a list of publications on my Google Scholar or ORCiD page.